-- 232 The users who expressed their views during the API meeting on 19 October, also confirmed the usefulness of separate recognition of intangible assets.
+- 276 The users who expressed their views during the API meeting on 19 October, also confirmed the usefulness of separate recognition of intangible assets.
 One user preferred separate recognition of intangible assets to clearly convey a company's rationale behind an acquisition.
-Other users noted that some intangible assets like customer lists could be eligible to be included as part of goodwill and some not. - 233 On the other hand, the users who expressed their views during the User Panel meeting on 19 November 2020 agreed in general that the separate recognition of acquisition related intangible assets, not being goodwill, involves a lot of judgment and complexity.
-Therefore, it is considered to have limited value. - At the User Panel meeting on 19 November 2020, one member opted for simplifying the approach to acquisition related intangible assets by applying the regular recognition criteria to these intangible assets which makes it more difficult to separately recognise.
+Other users noted that some intangible assets like customer lists could be eligible to be included as part of goodwill and some not. - 277 On the other hand, the users who expressed their views during the User Panel meeting on 19 November 2020 agreed in general that the separate recognition of acquisition related intangible assets, not being goodwill, involves a lot of judgment and complexity.
+Therefore, it is considered to have limited value.
+One of these users opted for immediate standard-setting measures during a closed User event on 3 December 2020.
+According to him, currently, the separate recognition of intangibles is used by companies to bring the goodwill number down and amortise the intangible asset, which results in reducing the equity and increasing the return on capital. - 278 At the User Panel meeting on 19 November 2020, one member opted for simplifying the approach to acquisition related intangible assets by applying the regular recognition criteria to these intangible assets which makes it more difficult to separately recognise.
 Another member explained that in practice the acquisition price actually relates to expected future cashflows instead of paying, for example, for specific customer contracts, meaning that it is more appropriate to present it as goodwill.
 One member noted that the cash flows from the intangible assets often cannot be identified separately from the cash flows from the general business.
 He argued that intangible assets should only be separately recognised if its cash flows can be identified separately.
-He added that in his experience intangible assets are never sold separately, but always sold together with the goodwill, confirming that separate recognition is not appropriate.
+He added that in his experience intangible assets are never sold separately, but always sold together with the goodwill, confirming that separate recognition is not appropriate. - 279 Another user commented that there is no reason to change the current approach on intangible assets and no reason to review IAS 38 during the closed user event on 3 December 2020.

-- 235 One auditor at the FIWG meeting on 5 October 2020 responded that if amortisation of goodwill is reintroduced, including intangibles in goodwill will result in even more frontloading of the amortisation expense.
-Another auditor at the IAWG meeting on 15 October also supported separate recognition of intangible assets since it maintains the accounting experience which is built in the last 20-30 years around acquisitions. - 236 One of the auditors who expressed their view during the FIWG meeting on 5 October 2020 agreed with the need to address the accounting for intangibles separately during the agenda consultation of the IASB (agreeing with EFRAG proposal in DCL). - 237 During the IAWG meeting on 15 October one academic noted that intangible assets have some importance to investors.
+- 280 One auditor at the FIWG meeting on 5 October 2020 responded that if amortisation of goodwill is reintroduced, including intangibles in goodwill will result in even more frontloading of the amortisation expense.
+Another auditor at the IAWG meeting on 15 October also supported separate recognition of intangible assets since it maintains the accounting experience which is built in the last 20-30 years around acquisitions. - 281 One of the auditors who expressed their view during the FIWG meeting on 5 October 2020 agreed with the need to address the accounting for intangibles separately during the agenda consultation of the IASB (agreeing with EFRAG proposal in DCL).

+282 During the IAWG meeting on 15 October one academic noted that intangible assets have some importance to investors.
 Intangibles can be amortised while goodwill cannot under current requirements.
 The academic agreed with the current requirement to separately recognise intangible assets from goodwill.

-Question 13 - Convergence with the FASB12
+Question 13 - Convergence with the FASB

-238 The participants of the German outreach event on 2 and 20 November 2020 supported the convergence with the FASB however noted that it should not be an overarching principle.
+283 The participants of the German outreach event on 2 and 20 November 2020 supported the convergence with the FASB however noted that it should not be an overarching principle.